Exhaustive search for optimal molecular geometries using imaginary-time evolution on a quantum computer: Discussion

-In summary, we have proposed a nonvariational scheme for geometry optimization of molecules within the framework of FQE, where the electrons and nuclei are treated as quantum mechanical particles and classical point charges, respectively.
-The outcomes of repeated measurements on the nuclear register accumulate to form the histogram possibly having multiple maxima, each of which corresponds to a local-minimum geometry.
-The scheme exhibits quantum advantage over any classical optimization scheme since the former employs the superposition of qubit states encoding both electronic states and molecular geometries.
+In summary, this study proposed a nonvariational scheme for geometry optimization of a molecule within the framework of FQE, where the electrons and nuclei are treated as quantum mechanical particles and classical point charges, respectively.
+The scheme encodes their information as a many-qubit state, for which repeated measurements give the global minimum among all the candidate geometries.
+We demonstrated that the total computational time may exhibit overall quantum advantage in terms of molecule size and candidate number.
 The circuit depth of RTE operation, which is the central component of each PITE step, was found to scale as $\mathcal{O} (n_e^2 \mathrm{poly}(\log n_e))$ for the electron number $n_e.$ This can be reduced to $\mathcal{O} (n_e \mathrm{poly}(\log n_e))$ if the same number of extra qubits as in the original circuit are available.
-If $\mathcal{O} (n_e^2 \log n_e)$ extra qubits are available, the depth can be reduced to $\mathcal{O} (\mathrm{poly}(\log n_e)).$ We confirmed the validity of the scheme via the numerical simulations for simple systems, including the classical system composed of charged particles.
-We also confirmed that the ideas of encoding candidate geometries work for the VITE approach, which will be helpful for realization of geometry optimization using NISQ devices.
+If $\mathcal{O} (n_e^2 \log n_e)$ extra qubits are available, the depth can be reduced to $\mathcal{O} (\mathrm{poly}(\log n_e)).$ The validity of the new scheme was verified through numerical simulations.
+The scheme will assist in achieving scalability in practical quantum chemistry on quantum computers.
+Additionally, this approach will support the realization of geometry optimization using NISQ devices.

-In order for this scheme to be more efficient from a practical viewpoint, there may exist room for elaborating the sampling strategy for candidate geometries.
-That is, changing the range and resolution of nuclear displacements adaptively under a constraint of a fixed total number of measurements can enable us to determine the optimal geometry more accurately.
-Whether it is the case or not should be examined in the future.
+There may be room for elaborating the sampling strategy for candidate geometries for this scheme to be more efficient from a practical perspective.
+That is, adaptively changing the range and resolution of nuclear displacements under the constraint of a fixed total number of measurements may more accurately determine the optimal geometry, which could be examined in the future.